Things to do in Ireland

 The Ring of Kerry

-is probably the best known with its spectacular beauty, ancient sites, stone forts, old monasteries, and several castles, all among a landscape carved out of rock by the last Ice Age.
-The Ring is approximately 180 kilometres/112 miles in circumference and the main route follows the coast around which is encircled by scenic mountains and lakes with views everywhere of the ocean.
+is probably the best known for its spectacular beauty, ancient sites, stone forts, old monasteries, and several castles, all among a landscape carved out of the rock by the last Ice Age.
+The Ring is approximately 180 kilometres/112 miles in circumference and the main route follows the coast which is encircled by scenic mountains and lakes with views everywhere of the ocean.

 To the north of the Ring of Kerry is the